NeoSmithX/backend-inscription/README.md

 sdw.ts is the config file for the SDW setting such as security token, model name, network parameters.

+You may need to update the ip address in the src/config/general.ts  for the ai part before you compile it

 ### Compile
 ```